Vincent Kompany: 2014–19

 On 17 August 2020, Manchester City chairman Khaldoon Al Mubarak announced plans for a statue of Kompany at the Etihad Stadium, along with teammates Sergio Aguero and David Silva, to commemorate his "transformational" contribution at City.
 The statues of Kompany and Silva were unveiled on 28 August 2021.

 Return to Anderlecht

 On 19 May 2019, it was announced that Kompany would be leaving Manchester City to become player-manager of his first club Anderlecht.
 With two defeats, two goalless draws, six goals conceded and three scored, the Brussels-based club had endured their worst opening start to a league campaign since the 1998–99 season.
 On 22 August, Kompany decided to step down from managerial duties on the pitch, to focus primarily on being a player.
-Head coach Simon Davies would be placed in charge of tactical changes and substitutions, while Kompany would be given the captain's arm band.
+Head coach Simon Davies would be placed in charge of tactical changes and substitutions, while Kompany would be given the captain's armband.